Maury Wills Baseball Camp

 at Moore Park - July 17, 1968

 Wills left the Pirates after the 1968 season, but the memories of his trip to Moore Park have lasted a lifetime for those fortunate to have spent a day with one of the true legends of baseball.
-In the photo above, Maury demonstrates proper batting technique to several youngsters, including Carmen Damico, Walter Bonadio, Jimmy Gormley, Joey Anania, Cheech Anania and Johnny Jarris.
+In the photo at the top, Maury demonstrates proper batting technique to several youngsters, including Carmen Damico, Walter Bonadio, Joe Borik, Herb Bittner, Jimmy Gormley, Joey Anania, Cheech Anania, John Ducouer and Johnny Jarris.

 * Photos provided by Mike Radley *

 <Moore Park> <BLLA History> <Brookline History>